-With the Antarctic Treaty in place, some of this pressure was removed.
-The Treaty (and its Article VI in particular) entailed a formalization or "freeze" of status quo ante, and thus also meant an immediate lessening of those threats and challenges that had been directed at their claims.
-Thus the Treaty meant that the claimants - as far as it went - could breathe more easily.
+With the Antarctic treaty in place, some of this pressure was removed.
+The treaty (and its Article VI in particular) entailed a formalization or "freeze" of status quo ante, and thus also meant an immediate lessening of those threats and challenges that had been directed at their claims.
+Thus, the treaty meant that the claimants, as far as it went, could breathe more easily.

-True enough, the Treaty had not given the claimants any net gains - not one iota in the text of the Treaty provided any strengthening of their claims.
-But they had not, on the other hand, had to suffer any net losses either, and even better: The Treaty entailed - at least on paper - a guarantee against any further weakening of the claims.
+True enough; the treaty had not given the claimants any net gains, not one iota in the text of the treaty provided any strengthening of their claims.
+But they had not, on the other hand, had to suffer any net losses either, and even better: The treaty entailed, at least on paper, a guarantee against any further weakening of the claims.
 Status quo was obtained and secured, and the claimants would not need to do anything more in order to maintain their positions in the Antarctic, with those markers, lines, and names which they had been able to draw on the maps.

-For the claimants the Antarctic Treaty could easily be felt to provide a hefty dose of sedatives.
+For the claimants, the Antarctic treaty could easily be felt to provide a hefty dose of sedatives.
 But was this really the case?
-What about those activities which were stipulated and prescribed in Articles II, III and VII?
-And what about the wider repercussions of the stipulations, conditions, and activities that had been laid down in Article IX?
+What about those activities which were stipulated and prescribed in Articles II, III and VII (Antarctic, 1959)?
+And what about the wider repercussions of the stipulations, conditions, and activities that had been laid down in Article IX (Antarctic, 1959)?

-The dynamic character of the Antarctic Treaty envisaged a situation where the parties were not meant to spend their time in idleness.
-The Treaty did not only provide a breathing space with regard to the sovereignty questions, it also required that the parties continue to perform concrete, comprehensive, and costly tasks.
-Was this an aspect of the Treaty that would serve as an inspiration or a spur to renewed and reinforced activities?
+The dynamic character of the Antarctic treaty envisaged a situation where the parties were not meant to spend their time in idleness.
+The treaty did not only provide a breathing space with regard to the sovereignty questions, it also required that the parties continue to perform concrete, comprehensive, and costly tasks.
+Was this an aspect of the treaty that would serve as an inspiration or a spur to renewed and reinforced activities?

-The consultative parties had, high-handedly and arbitrarily, taken it upon themselves to form an (at least at the outset) exclusive club which to a considerable extent was based on the principle of "Noblesse oblige", i.e. that nobility carries with it certain obligations.
-Those tasks (mainly with regard to scientific research efforts) that had been laid down in the Treaty, also constituted a permanent challenge to the parties to fulfil their obligations, i.e. to perform and to deliver.
+The consultative parties had, high-handedly and arbitrarily, taken it upon themselves to form an (at least at the outset) exclusive club which to a considerable extent was based on the principle of "Noblesse oblige", that is, that nobility carries with it certain obligations.
+Those tasks (mainly with regard to scientific research efforts) that had been laid down in the treaty, also constituted a permanent challenge to the parties to fulfil their obligations, that is, to perform and to deliver.
 A challenge of this nature could well be felt to be burdensome, but could also be seen to entail an encouragement to make strenuous efforts in order to demonstrate one's worthiness as members of this club.
-Even though the Treaty does not operate with any expulsion clause, this challenge could surely be felt as real and reasonable by the serious actors in the game.
+Even though the treaty does not operate with any expulsion clause, this challenge could surely be felt as real and reasonable by the serious actors in the game.